bmlt-enabled/bmlt-export/README.md

 * `bmlt-export/admin` is for all admin-specific functionality
 * `bmlt-export/public` is for all public-facing functionality

-Note that previous versions of the Boilerplate did not include `Bmlt_Export_Loader` but this class is used to register all filters and actions with WordPress.
+Note that previous versions of the Boilerplate did not include `BmltExportLoader` but this class is used to register all filters and actions with WordPress.

 The example code provided shows how to register your hooks with the Loader class.